Extra pearls in graph theory: Upper bound

 Further note that $s(1,n)=s(n,1)=1$ for any positive integer $n$.
 Indeed, $s(1,n)=\tbinom{n-1}{0}$, and there is only one choice of $0$ objects from the given $n-1$.
 Similarly $s(n,1)=\tbinom{n-1}{n-1}$, and there is only one choice of $n-1$ objects from the given $n-1$.

 The above observations make it possible to calculate the values of $s(m,n)$ recursively.
 The following table provides some of its

 values.
-The inequality \ref{eq:r<s} means that any value in this table can not exceed the corresponding value in the table for $r(m,n)$ on page~\pageref{ramsey-table}.
+The inequality \ref{eq:r<s} means that any value in this table cannot exceed the corresponding value in the table for $r(m,n)$ on page~\pageref{ramsey-table}.
 The latter is nearly evident from \ref{eq:ramsey-inq} and \ref{eq:binomial-s}; let us show it formally.

 Since

 the inequality \ref{eq:r<s} holds if $m=1$ or $n=1$.

 Assume the inequality \ref{eq:r<s} does not hold for some $m$ and $n$.
 Choose a \emph{minimal criminal} pair $(m,n)$; that is, a pair with minimal value $m+n$ such that \ref{eq:r<s} does not hold.
 From above we have that $m,n\ge2$.
 Since $m+n$ is minimal, we have that